OpenBB-finance/OpenBB/openbb_terminal/API_README.md

 plt.show()
 ```

 For more examples see the OpenBB jupyter notebook reports.
-They all use the API to its fullest extent.
+They all use the API to its fullest extent!